Kubernetes will create all the objects and services for Rancher, but it will not become available until we populate the

 Note: If you want to replace the certificate, you can delete the

 kubectl -n cattle-system delete secret tls-rancher-ingressand add a new one using the command shown above.
-Replacing the certificate is only supported if the new certificate is signed by the same CA as the certificate currently in use.
+If you are using a private CA signed certificate, replacing the certificate is only possible if the new certificate is signed by the same CA as the certificate currently in use.

 Using a Private CA Signed Certificate

 If you are using a private CA, Rancher requires a copy of the CA certificate which is used by the Rancher Agent to validate the connection to the server.